 Here is a list of some of the programs and services that are available in New Brunswick.

-Both Extra-Mural and Ability NB (listed above) can help you figure what you qualify for, and which of these are right for you.
+Occupational Therapists and Physiotherapists (via Extra-Mural, Outpatient Services, or hired Privately) and Ability NB (listed above) can help you figure out what you qualify for, and which of these are right for you.

-Working with these agencies can help a lot so calling them is a good first step!
+Working with these professionals can help a lot so calling them is a good first step!